mixpanel/docs/pages/docs/privacy/eu-residency.md

 | [Lexicon Schemas API](https://developer.mixpanel.com/reference/lexicon-schemas-api) | `mixpanel.com/api/app/projects` | `eu.mixpanel.com/api/app/projects` |
 | [Connectors API](https://developer.mixpanel.com/reference/connectors-api) | `mixpanel.com/api/app/projects` | `eu.mixpanel.com/api/app/projects`|

-For existing projects, you can find where your data is currently stored under Project Settings > Data Residency.
-Additionally, projects stored in the EU will have a url that starts with eu.mixpanel.com whereas projects stored in the US will have a mixpanel.com url.
-If the wrong Data Residency location was chosen prior to implementation, you will need to create a new project with the applicable data storage option and migrate all your existing data.
-Mixpanel cannot assist with the migration of an existing project with the wrong residency location.
-You can find out more about creating a new project here.
+You can find where your data is stored under Project Settings > Data Residency for existing projects.
+Additionally, projects stored in the EU will have a URL that starts with 'eu.mixpanel.com', whereas projects stored in the US will have a 'mixpanel.com' URL.
+If the wrong Data Residency location was chosen before implementation, you will need to create a new project with the applicable data storage option and migrate all your existing data.
+Mixpanel cannot assist with migrating an existing project with the wrong residency location.
+You can find out more about creating a new project [here](/docs/orgs-and-projects/managing-projects#creating-projects).

 ## Using Our SDKs
-Next you'll need to set the server location to EU when initializing the Mixpanel library.
+Next, you'll need to set the server location to EU when initializing the Mixpanel library.
 You can find instructions for the required config settings for each SDK below:
 - [JavaScript](/docs/tracking-methods/sdks/javascript#eu-data-residency)
 - [Objective-C](/docs/tracking-methods/sdks/ios#eu-data-residency)
 - [Swift](/docs/tracking-methods/sdks/swift#eu-data-residency)